Painting or Staining a Fence Using an Airless Sprayer

 - If you’re using paint from multiple containers, mix it together in an empty 5-gallon container to ensure consistent color even if small color differences exist between individual paint cans.
 When spraying lighter materials like stains, select the lowest pressure setting that enables you to maintain a good spray pattern.
 Lower pressure settings will give you better control and a finer finish.

-- Apply paint or stain by spraying along each board lengthwise, following the grain of the wood.
+- When spraying a fence stain or paint, spray along each board lengthwise, following the grain of the wood.

 Visit How to Use a Paint Sprayer: Spray Techniques for more spraying pointers.